CHINMAYVIVEK/gRPC_bp_rust/README.md

-# gRPC_bp
+# gRPC_bp_rust
-Boilerplate for building gRPC microservices in Rust and Go.
-Each branch provides a ready-to-use setup with client and server implementations, leveraging best practices for each language.
-Ideal for kickstarting scalable, high-performance gRPC-based systems.
+A boilerplate for building gRPC microservices in Rust.
+Includes async server and client setup using tonic and tokio, with auto-generated protobuf support.
+Ideal for high-performance, async services with gRPC in Rust